-\textbf{Evaluation Metrics.} Following the common practice in \cite{rhemann2009perceptually,zhang2019late,xu2017deep}, we used the mean squared error (MSE), the sum of absolute differences (SAD), gradient (Grad.), and connectivity (Conn.) as the major metrics to evaluate the quality of alpha matte predictions.
-Note that the MSE and SAD metrics evaluate the quantitative difference between the prediction and ground truth alpha matte, while the gradient and connectivity metrics favor clear details.
-Besides, we also use some auxiliary metrics such as Mean Absolute Difference (MAD), SAD-TRAN (SAD in the transition areas), SAD-FG (SAD in the foreground areas), and SAD-BG (SAD in the background areas) to comprehensively evaluate the quality of alpha matte prediction.
+Following the common practice in \citep{rhemann2009perceptually,zhang2019late,xu2017deep}, we used the mean squared error (MSE), the sum of absolute differences (SAD), gradient (Grad.), and connectivity (Conn.) as the major metrics to evaluate the quality of alpha matte predictions.
+Note that the MSE and SAD metrics evaluate the pixel-wise differences between the prediction and the ground truth alpha matte, while the gradient and connectivity metrics favor clear details.
+Besides, we also use some auxiliary metrics such as Mean Absolute Difference (MAD), SAD-TRAN (SAD in the transition areas), SAD-FG (SAD in the foreground areas), and SAD-BG (SAD in the background areas) to comprehensively evaluate the quality of the alpha matte predictions.
 While MAD evaluates the average quantitative difference regardless of the image size, SAD-TRAN, SAD-FG, and SAD-BG evaluate SAD in different semantic areas, respectively.
-In addition, we also compared the model complexity of different methods in terms of the number of parameters, computational complexity, and inference time.
+In addition, we compared the model complexity of different methods in terms of the number of parameters, computational complexity, and inference time.